 Framing a Door

-Framing a door isn't too difficult, but there are a few things to know before you get started.
-This tutorial will explain the parts of a framed rough opening, and guide you through the basics of door installation.
+Framing a door depends on the type of door you want to install, but there are framing techniques that apply to most doorways.
+This tutorial will explain the parts of a framed rough opening and guide you through the basics of door installation.

-The following diagram describes some of the elements of door framing.
-The door shown below is a pre-hung door already installed in the rough opening.
+The door in the image below shows part of a pre-hung door already installed in the rough opening.

 Framing a Door's Rough Opening

-Framing a rough opening means adding about 1/2 inch clearance between the top and both sides of the door jams and the framed rough opening.
-This clearance provides you with a little room to fine tune the door position before securing it in place.
+Framing a rough opening means adding about 1/2 inch of clearance between the wood framing and door jam on the top and both sides of the pre-hung door.
+When you purchase a pre-hung door, the door's rough opening size will be in the door's specifications.
+The gap between the framing and the door provides room for fine-tuning the door position before securing it in place.

-During the actual door installation, you will use shims to adjust the door jams and 16d casing nails to hold the pre-hung door in place.
+During the door installation, you will use shims to fill the gap between the door jam and the rough opening and 16d casing nails to hold the pre-hung door in place.

 Determine the Length of the Header

-Using a 3-0 door (3' 0" wide) as an example, you can determine the length of the header by adding 1 inch (the combined spacing of both sides of the door jams), plus 3 more inches.
-The extra 3" is because the header will rest on the top of the two 1.5 inch trimmer studs (see the Typical Wall Section diagram).
+Once you have determined the width of the rough opening, add three inches.
+That will be the length of the header.
+The extra three inches is because the door header will rest on the top of the two 1-1/2-inch trimmer studs (see the Typical Wall Section diagram).

-The following table can be used to determine the maximum allowable length for a given header size.
-For instance, a double 2 x 12 header can be spanned 12' if you are supporting the ceiling and roof of a single story house.
-The same 2 x 12 header can only span 9' if you are supporting a second floor, plus ceiling and roof.
+Use the following table to determine the maximum allowable length for a given header size.
+For instance, a double 2x12 header can span 12 feet if the wall supports just the ceiling and roof of a single-story house.
+The same 2x12 header can only span 9 feet if supporting a second floor, plus the ceiling and roof.

 Building the Header

-Using the highlighted 2 x 12 in the above table as an example, the material column refers to two 2 x 12's on edge with pieces of 1/2" plywood spacer sandwiched between.
-This will make the header 3.5" thick so that it fits flush on both sides of a standard 3.5 inch wall.
+In the table above, the material column refers to two 2x12s on edge with pieces of 1/2" plywood spacer sandwiched between.
+This will make the header 3.5" thick so that it fits flush on both sides of a standard 3.5-inch wall.

 The length and height of the header will vary based on load and size requirements.
 Secure the parts together with 16d common nails.

-On a typical residential structure, the height of the door's rough opening is usually the height of all of the other doors and windows.
-This makes framing multiple window and door openings easier when framing a door, because you can cut all of the trimmer studs for both doors and windows the same length.
+In typical residential structures, the height of the rough openings for doors is usually the same, thus making framing easier since you can cut all the trimmer studs the same length.

 The diagram below shows a pre-hung door installed in the rough opening.
 You can use any material that you want to shim the door.
-If you use something that is slightly tapered, like a cedar roof shingle, it makes adjusting the space much easier.
-You can tap the tapered material in place to the exact thickness you need.
+Use a slightly tapered shim material, like a cedar roof shingle.
+It will make adjusting the gap between the framing and the door jam much easier.
+You can tap the tapered material to the exact thickness you need.

 Once the door is in place, use 16d casing nails to secure the door.